Pitts pleads guilty in 2017 slaying of Terre Haute woman

 - Oops!Something went wrong.Please try again later.

 Jun.
-2—A 30-year prison sentence is possible for a Terre Haute man who pleaded guilty to voluntary manslaughter and burglary in the November 2017 slaying of a local landlord.
+3—A 30-year prison sentence is possible for a Terre Haute man who pleaded guilty to voluntary manslaughter and burglary in the November 2017 slaying of a local landlord.

 Pitts was charged in the death of Alice "Anita" Oswald, who died in her home Nov.
 9, 2017.